timmmmyboy/omeka-amazon-s3-storage-adapter/README.md

-Omeka Amazon S3 Storage Adapter
+Omeka Amazon S3 Compatible Storage Adapter
 ===============================

-This is an S3 storage adapter for Omeka that provides an _alternative_ to the `Omeka_Storage_Adapter_ZendS3` which ships with the application.
+This is an S3 compatible storage adapter for Omeka that provides an _alternative_ to the `Omeka_Storage_Adapter_ZendS3` which ships with the application.

 The main differences are:

  - this adapter uses the official AWS S3 SDK library
  - it requires PHP 5.5 or above
- - requires you supply the AWS region in the configuration
+ - requires you supply the custom endpoint in the configuration
  - it supports the V4 authorization mechanism that is required on AWS regions created after July 2014